Get advice and support about the rising costs of doing business on the Find Business Support website.

 1. Overview

+According to Social Enterprise Scotland, there are more than 6,000 social enterprises in Scotland, generating over £2.3 billion for the economy and supporting more than 88,000 jobs.
 Social enterprises are businesses that reinvest all profits towards achieving social or environmental goals.
 They operate in a range of sectors and can be run under different legal forms.
-This guide will help you decide whether starting up a social enterprise is right for you.

 2. Why set up a social enterprise?

-Social enterprises need to generate revenue for sustainability but they also have equally important social or environmental goals.
-Managing this 'multiple bottom line' - financial, social and environmental - can result in unique challenges.
+Managing a 'multiple bottom line' - financial, social, and environmental - can result in unique challenges.
 However, bringing about positive change to people and communities can be very satisfying.

-Social enterprises are often formed to address a particular social or environmental need.
-For example, social enterprises often provide employment for people who have traditionally found it hard to enter the labour market, like the long-term unemployed, young people, disabled people or ex-offenders.
+• training through employment for people who have traditionally found it hard to enter the labour market, like the long-term unemployed, young people, disabled people or ex-offenders

-Social enterprises can also capitalise on the increasing consumer demand ethically-sourced and produced goods.
+Social enterprises could also respond to and build the increasing consumer demand for sustainable shopping for ethically sourced and locally produced goods.
 Highlighting the social and/or environmental credentials of your service/product could give you the edge over your competitors.

 3. Financing your social enterprise